pyOpenSci/pyopensci.github.io/_posts/2024-06-20-pyconus-pyopensci-sprints.md

 and interests:

 * **Applied (project-based) learning:** I love to learn.
 Coding and data science are my happy places.
 But the learning needs to be directly applicable.
 If it isn't, I get bored.
-But moreover, if I can't see the application of the skill, I have little motivation to learn that skill!
+Moreover, if I can't see the application of the skill, I have little motivation to learn that skill!
 * **Student-directed learning:** I love to learn on my own time, following my own processes that work for me.
 Open Source allows me to do just that (and without the pressures of a specific deadline in most cases).

-If you read the education literature, you will find both project-based learning and student-directed learning to be a commonly discussed topic - especially as it relates to empowering people who are underrepresented in a space.
+If you read the education literature, you will find both project-based learning and student-directed learning to be a commonly discussed topic—especially as it relates to empowering people who are underrepresented in a space.

 More on that next...